rotbau/tap-install/README.md

 `tanzu package installed get tap -n tap-install`
 3. Verify all necessary packages have been installed `tanzu package installed list -A`

+### Update existing configuration

+If you change / add items in your values.yaml you can update an existing install ` tanzu package installed update tap --version $TAP_VERSION -f tap-light-values.yaml -n tap-install`

 ## Access Tap-GUI